ledjdm/exame-informatica-reader-tools/README.md

   - Page zoom
     - click on the page and use the MOUSEWHEEL to zoom in and out on the page
   - Highlight of the current page on the side menu
+  - Loading icon shows up when page is changing

-### Tested on
+### Tested on/Supported by

-  - Google Chrome 40-43
+  - Google Chrome 40+
-  - Mozilla Firefox 39
+  - Mozilla Firefox 39+
-  - Internet Explorer 11
+  - Internet Explorer 11+

 ## Português